MicrosoftDocs/architecture-center/docs/operator-guides/aks/troubleshoot-virtual-nodes-aks.md

 Virtual nodes can't run on *kubenet*-enabled clusters.
 To support virtual nodes in your cluster, you'll need to re-create your cluster using [Azure CNI](/azure/aks/configure-azure-cni) networking.

-## Unable to provision virtual nodes
+## Virtual nodes provisioning problems

-Sometimes problems exist with virtual nodes at runtime, not just install time of the add-on.
+Problems sometimes exist with virtual nodes at runtime, not just when the add-on is installed.
 The add-on might appear to be installed, but isn't fully functional.

 ### Region availability

 Virtual node availability and SKU choices are based on the underlying Azure Container Instances that are used for virtual nodes.
+A SKU represents the VM size series and type.

 Errors will arise if you attempt to use the virtual node add-on in AKS while the cluster isn't located in a region that supports Azure Container Instances.
 If you plan on using virtual nodes, you must ensure your expected cluster deployment conforms to the [region availability](/azure/aks/virtual-nodes#regional-availability) for virtual nodes.

 ### Networking